 It's a regulatory requirement to show low, mid and high growth rates to give you an idea how much your savings could be worth when you take your benefits.

 It means that the estimated growth rate is lower than 2.50%, which is the rate of inflation that we use for projecting your future benefits.
 To keep your fund's current value you need growth rates that match the rate of inflation.
 For your fund to grow in value, you need growth rates that are higher than the rate of inflation.
 There is 3% difference between the low, high and mid growth rate so for example where the mid growth rate is 5.00%, after discounting for inflation it will be 2.44% and the low growth rate will therefore be a negative figure.

 Growth rates are simply estimates - when you come to take your benefits, your pension income will depend on how your investments grow, interest rates and charges.

 The low and high rates are worked out from the mid growth rate before it is adjusted for inflation.
 The unadjusted figure is then rounded down to the lower 0.25%.

 Why are your growth rates different from other providers’ rates?(Expand content) (Minimise content)

 Each provider decides the rates of return they believe are suitable for different types of investments.
 Some may be more or less optimistic.
 Different providers might use different rounding conventions to arrive at the mid rate.
-Charges and deductions will also vary.
+Charges, deductions and any investment guarantees will also vary.

 Do the estimated fund values shown include any fund or product charges?(Expand content) (Minimise content)

 Estimated fund values in illustrations are shown after all charges have been deducted.

-How do you calculate the growth rate for my fund if it has different investment types in it?(Expand content) (Minimise content)
+How do you calculate the growth rate for my fund if it has different investment types (excluding With-profits investments) in it?(Expand content) (Minimise content)